Property $P_{\text{naive}}$ for big mapping class groups: Preliminary

 \subsection{Quasi-trees of curve graphs for big mapping class groups}

 Let $S$ be a connected surface.
-Assume that S contains a connected nondisplaceable subsurface $K$ of finite type, and denote by $[K]$ the isotopy class of $K$.
-We let $\mathcal{C}_{S}(K)$ be the graph whose vertices are the homotopy classes of simple closed curves on $S$ that have a representative contained in $K$ which is essential (It means that it is not homotopic to a point, puncture, or a boundary component) in $K$, where an edge joins two distinct isotopy classes if they can be realized disjoint representatives in $S$.
+The curve graph $\mathcal C(S)$ has vertices the isotopy classes of essential simple closed curves on $S$, and an edge joins two vertices if they admit disjoint representatives.
+Assume that S contains a connected nondisplaceable subsurface $K$ of finite type.
+Let $\mathcal{C}_{S}(K)$ be the graph whose vertices are the homotopy classes of simple closed curves on $S$ that have a representative contained in $K$ which is essential in $K$, where an edge joins two distinct isotopy classes if they can be realized by disjoint representatives in $S$.
 The curve graph $\mathcal{C}_{S}(K)$ is an induced subgraph of the curve graph $\mathcal{C}(S)$ of $S$.
-Also, $\mathcal{C}_{S}(K)$ only depends on the isotopy class of $K$.
-Then $\operatorname{Map(S)}$ acts in a metric-preserving way on
+Also, $\mathcal{C}_{S}(K)$ only depends on the isotopy class of $K$: if $K$ and $K_{1}$ are isotopic, then there is a natural identification between $\mathcal{C}_{S}(K)$ and $\mathcal{C}_{S}(K_{1})$.
+We write $[K]$ for the isotopy class of $K$.
+Then we consider $\mathbf{Y}_{K}$ to be the orbit of $K$ under the metric-preserving action of $\operatorname{Map(S)}$.
+Each $K$ has an associated geodesic metric space $\mathcal{C}_{S}(K)$.